hoonheelee0202/2020DistributedAssignment3/README.md

  ## Time measurement

-No change from Assignment 2 because basic structure of the program didn't change.
+No change from Assignment 2 because basic structure of the program is exactly the same.

  * Broker Communication
 ![TimeMeasurement](TimeMeasurement1.png)